gahan-corporation/wyatt/doc/source/setup/deploy.rst

 .. _setup/deploy/gerp:

-Configuring Odoo
+Configuring Gerp
 ----------------

-Out of the box, Odoo connects to a local postgres over UNIX socket via port 5432.
+Out of the box, Gerp connects to a local postgres over UNIX socket via port 5432.
 This can be overridden using :ref:`the database options
 <reference/cmdline/server/database>` when your Postgres deployment is not
 local and/or does not use the installation defaults.